populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 Save/screenshot the plot for later.
 Now close R by typing `q()` and hit `Enter` (no need to save the workspace).

 **BONUS(If you finish early)**: Very often we cannot load all the data into R, so we need to calculate PCA using software such as PLINK.
-Using google and/or `plink --help`, try to perform PCA on the data (remember to remove missingness `--geno 0`) and plot the results using R
+Using google and/or `plink --help`, try to perform PCA on the data with PLINK (remember to remove missingness) and plot the results using R

 ## Admixture